PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Results

-\textbf{Generalization performance: } To test the generalization ability of our model on other datasets, we evaluate our model on MPI-3DHP and MPI-3DPW test sets.
-Following \cite{Martinez2017, zhao_graformer_2021}, we report the position metrics 3DPCK and AUC on 3DHP test set in Tab.~\ref{tab:dhp}.
-Both of our models outperform the SoA methods on 3DHP test set in terms of 3DPCK, showing the generalization capabilities of the model.
-For AUC, PoseGraphNet++ performs the best, closely followed by PoseGraphNet++ (T-pose).
+We evaluate the generalization performance of our models, which are trained on H36M, on the 3DHP~\cite{mono-3dhp2017} and 3DPW~\cite{vonMarcard2018} benchmarks.
+Following~\cite{Martinez2017, zhao_graformer_2021}, we report the position metrics 3DPCK and AUC on 3DHP test set in~\tabref{tab:dhp}.
+Both our models outperform the SoA on the 3DHP test set in terms of 3DPCK.
+For AUC, PGN++ performs the best, closely followed by \pgnt{}.

-We evaluate only our PoseGraphNet++ (T-pose) model on the 3DPW dataset, as the orientations annotations in this dataset are with respect to T-pose.
-Tab.~\ref{tab:3dpw} reports the position and the orientation errors of our Human3.6M trained model on 3DPW.
-Our method shows good generalization capability to this unseen dataset as well.
-OKPS performs the worst in terms of MPJPE.
-Their orientation error includes the global orientation, and therefore it cannot be compared with others.
-Though our method lags behind the SMPL-based methods in terms of positional performance by 20\%, the orientation error is the same.
-Our bone orientation estimation is as good as the SMPL-based methods, although we use only 2D pose as input.